jasonblanchard/openapi-typescript-server/README.md

 ### Design goals

-The main goal of this package is to ensure that the server implementation stays in sync with the API documentation by generating a typed interface _from_ the OpenAPI spec.
+The main goal of this package is to ensure that your server implementation stays in sync with the API documentation by generating a typed interface _from_ the OpenAPI spec.

 This schema-first approach documents your system for humans or LLM coding agents, and helps you achieve type safety across the system.